nest-desktop/nest-desktop/docs/user/usage-insite.rst

 Thanks for integrating Insite in NEST Simulator and NEST Desktop:

-  - Simon Oerhl (Conceptual design for Insitification in NEST Desktop)
+  - Simon Oehrl (Conceptual design for Insitufication in NEST Desktop)
-  - Marcel Krüger (Collaboration of Insitification in NEST Desktop)
+  - Marcel Krüger (Collaboration of Insitufication in NEST Desktop)